VertiBird: VertiBird versions

 There are 13 known different US versions of the VertiBird playsets.
 The original VertiBird had an early manufacturing change that modified the drive spring to drive rod coupling.
 The first version had the end of the drive rod screwed into the drive spring on the helicopter.
 The production modification resulted in the drive rod being permanently soldered to the drive spring and packaged the base, controls, rods, and helicopter (except the rotor) into one complete unit.

 In addition to the different US versions, other international versions were produced.
 These international VertiBird versions were localized as needed for language, playset graphics, pictures, and local service depot information as required.

 There were also some contracted production runs of the Mattel VertiBird for other companies.

-Grouped all together, there are currently 23 different known variations.
+Grouped all together, there are currently 25 different known variations.
 Every year or so it seems a new variation is discovered somewhere around the globe.

 In February 2015, an American eBay seller with immaculate feedback offered several pieces of supposedly original conceptual art by former Mattel designer Tom Hodges, which featured graphic layouts for a number of unproduced VertiBird variants from the mid-to-late 1970s.
-These included a "Spacehawk X7" intergalactic probe model (undated), a "Medivac" military-themed set (1975), a "Disaster Air Rescue" version (1975), a "Space War" sci-fi model (1978), and a 1979 M*A*S*H -a themed set that was obviously meant to tie in with the successful TV series.
+These included a "Spacehawk X7" intergalactic probe model (undated), a "Medivac" military-themed set (1975), a "Disaster Air Rescue" version (1975), a "Space War" sci-fi model (1978), and a 1979 M*A*S*H -themed set that was obviously meant to tie in with the successful TV series.